 Based on the pros and cons outlined here, you can determine what you require to help you in your search.
 For example, if you seek a jacket that breathes exceptionally well, consider the models listed below it.
 If you prefer warmth to breathability, look at continuous shell jackets.
 If you prefer lightweight and compressive, take a gander at our quilted competitors.

 These designs have varying types, and amounts of insulation stitched into baffle pods throughout the jacket.
 Here is a list of the pros and cons:

 - DWR coating wicks away water

 - Breathable and thin

 - Wear alone layer in warmer weather

-Continuous Shell jackets feature a water-resistant material that does not have any stitching on the face and is continuous throughout the arms and face of the jacket.
+These jackets feature a water-resistant material that does not have any stitching on the face and is continuous throughout the arms and face of the jacket.
 The shells are typically composed of 100% nylon or a hybrid between nylon and rip-stop material.
 In addition, this design typically features multiple layers.Pros

 - Best breathability (porous face fabric)

 - Great as a mid layer for aerobic activity in winter

 - Excellent as a wear-alone aerobic piece in Fall or Spring